alexharri/website/posts/searching-and-navigating-git-commits.md

 <SmallNote>The `-s` option strips author and date information. `-L` selects specific lines.</SmallNote>

-Let's take a look at `1edd8004`, the commit for line 7, which seems responsible for the `MPP_ACTIVE` check:
+Let's look at the diff of `1edd8004`, the commit for line 7, that last touched the `MPP_ACTIVE` check:

 <Image src="~/git-commit-0.png" width={450} />

 Hmm, no, that's not it <EmDash /> that's just a refactoring change.
-We need to go further back to find the change that introduced the condition itself.
+We need to go further back to find the change that introduced the if statement itself.

 To do that, we might repeat the process and run `git blame` again on the prior version of the file.
 Let's keep going and see what we get.